UFC Fight Night: Hunt vs. Oleinik: Predictions & Analysis

 A few statistical edges stand out.
 Oleinik throws significantly more leather — a 1.4 sig. strike per minute gap.
 Oleinik is far more active with takedowns, averaging 3.0 more per 15 minutes.
 Oleinik has tighter striking defense, making opponents miss more often.

 The Pick: Aleksei Oleinik over Mark Hunt.
-We're leaning Oleinik here at 66%, a solid but not overwhelming edge.
-Notably, the betting market has Oleinik at 49% implied while our model sees 66% — a 17-point disagreement that could signal value.
+The model gives Oleinik a slight nod at 60% — this could easily go either way.
+Notably, the betting market has Oleinik at 49% implied while our model sees 60% — a 12-point disagreement that could signal value.

 Jan Blachowicz vs Nikita Krylov